AriRice/Leiothlypis_first_chapter/README.md

 3) Run step 3 interactively from the 08_align_script folder.

 4) Run the Step_04a script from the main working directory.
 Requires a popmap.txt file in the 01_bam_files folder.
-Make that before you run this as a submission script.
+Make that first.